 The applicant must submit to the Department Chair an "Application for Appointment as a Graduate Teaching Associate in Spanish" and three letters of recommendation from appropriate individuals.
+Please click here to download a GTA application form (pdf file).
 It is strongly recommended to include letters from individuals familiar with the student’s teaching abilities or teaching potential.
 Those students who receive a favorable recommendation from the Department Chair will be notified of the next step in the appointment process.

 M.A. candidates in the Department of Modern Languages and Literatures must meet the following minimum qualifications for appointment or reappointment as a Graduate Teaching Associate:

 b) G.P.A. of 3.5 in the language in question.

 c) Current enrollment in a course that appears on the student's approved graduate program.
 A course previously taken for which a grade of "I" was assigned does not meet this requirement.